This post includes pictures gleaned from various places on the internet. I will gladly remove any of them in response to copyright complaints.

 Well and good, but such a system still has limitations:

-- The first issue was range (though both Talos and Terrier performed well on this score).
+- There were hard limits on engagement range (though, for the time, both Talos and Terrier performed quite well on this score).
 If a missile has to be able to start homing on a target quite soon after it’s fired, this means that the radar signal must travel all the way to the target and then all the way back to the missile, where the missile must receive it before it can guide.
 This is known as “home all the way” guidance.
 This creates no major slowdown, since radar waves travel at the speed of light, but it does mean that the radar signal coming back must be strong enough to be seen by the missile’s comparatively tiny receiver before the missile can track properly.
 The main radar on the ship, with its much bigger antenna, therefore sees the target much sooner – and the smaller illuminator radars can start “painting” the target much sooner – than the missile, with its little receiving dish, can see it – thus at longer ranges the radar return, still strong enough to be seen by the big antennae on the ship, is too small to be seen by the little antenna in the missile.
 The missile, whatever its rocket strength and aerodynamic capabilities, is therefore limited in range.
 It may be aerodynamically capable of flying 100 miles, but if its little antenna can’t see the target until it is 20 miles away, all that potential range is wasted.
 This issue can be mitigated through the use of large and powerful illuminator radars – the ones that guided Talos were huge – but achieving Talos-like ranges with smaller missiles and radars, the sort that could plausibly be deployed on regular cruisers and destroyers, was highly desirable.

 AN/SPG-49 missile illuminators on the USS Oklahoma City, part of the Talos system